Browser Redirect Questions

-In that particular case, however, there are no side effects to users, as they only see a site that looks like the one they wanted to visit or see multiple redirections of different websites and the browser stops the action after a few of these happen in quick succession.
+In that particular case, however, there are no side effects to users, as they only see a site that looks like the one they wanted to visit or see multiple redirections of different websites and all browsers stop the action after a few of these happen in quick succession.

 Redirects Used for Malicious Purposes (Phishing, Hijackers, Malware Downloading)

-In the previous paragraphs we mentioned how some redirects are used as part of phishing attacks to boost the count of their visitors.
+In the previous paragraphs we mentioned how there are phishing attacks to boost the count of their visitors.
 That is not always the case, as the purpose of a redirect that lands users to a phishing site could very well be to get that user’s credentials or specific data and even go as far as identity theft.

 Redirects can have a much bigger scale and depth to them.
-They could have been implemented as a permanent thing by changing browser settings and operating system settings and registries without the permission of the user.
-They could also feature a new starting page for your browser to where all the search terms, queries and results would happen if that is set.
-Such pages and redirects could also get stuck in your browser due to an add-on or extension.
+They could have been implemented as a permanent thing by changing software settings and operating system settings and registries without the permission of the user.
+They could also feature a new starting page for your browsers to where all the search terms, queries and results would happen if that is set.
+Such pages and redirects could also get stuck in your Internet programs due to an add-on or extension.

 Such redirects which tamper with so many settings are found frequently in Browser Hijackers.
-They do as their name suggests, they hijack your browser, along with its search engine, search tab and every other setting related to Search Engine results.
+They do as their name suggests, they hijack your browsers, along with the default search engine, search tab and every other setting related to Search Engine results.
 Some are more aggressive than others and are a pain to remove even with a single Anti-Virus program.

 What Can You Do to Avoid a Browser Redirect?

-Sometimes, it is inevitable and you simply do not know that a page will redirect you.
-If the redirect is not fast enough and you see something loading, quickly press the Escape button or your browser’s equivalent to stop the loading of a Web page.
-In other cases, mostly preventative ones, see the following list with tips on avoiding Browser redirection:
+Sometimes, it is inevitable and you simply do not know that a page will land you on another one.
+If the redirection is not fast enough and you see something loading, quickly press the Escape button or your browser’s equivalent to stop the loading of a Web page.
+In other cases, mostly preventative ones, see the following list with tips on avoiding redirects:

-- Type a desired URL in the browser’s address bar correctly
+- Type a desired URL in the address bar correctly

 - Bookmark your most visited sites, to avoid mistyping the URLs